neil7057/all-about-autism/README.md

 ### Contact email Testing
 -  A series of contact forms were successfully completed and emails sent.
 Emails were received into the webdev1961 gmail account:

--   The confirmation modal is presented and disappears when clicked.
+-   The confirmation message is presented and disappears when clicked.
--   A forced error on emailJS produces the 'failed to send' modal. its possible to either close this or send a direct email from the link.
+-   A forced error on emailJS produces the 'failed to send' message.
+It's possible to either close this or send a direct email from the link.

 <details><summary>Webdev Email</summary>
 <img src="docs/testing/contact_email.jpg">
 </details>

 ### Random quiz generation
--   100 test quiz questions named quiz1 -quiz100 were created and the quiz was run 10 times.
-The following results were obained which give sifficient confidence that teh random selection is qoeking as expected.
+-   100 test quiz questions named quiz1 - quiz100 were created and the quiz was run 10 times.
+The following results were obained which give sufficient confidence that the random selection is working as expected.

 <details><summary>Random Quiz selection results</summary>
 <img src="docs/testing/randon_quiz_test.jpg">
 </details>

  The quiz was run with a full bank of 100 questions to check that all displayed and functioned correctly.
 Minor typos were corrected.
-All questions are corrcetly constructed.
+All questions are correctly constructed.

 ### 404 Error Testing